International Travel

 Flixbus coach stop at Amsterdam Sloterdijk

-National Express and Megabus both operate regular coach services between London Victoria and Edinburgh with a journey time of 9-11 hours for direct services.
+National Express and Flixbus operate regular coach services between London Victoria and Edinburgh with a journey time of 9-11 hours for direct services.

 Obviously you could also consider a rail-coach combination – such as coach from Amsterdam to London then a train up to Edinburgh.

-London-Edinburgh bus tickets (with National Express or Megabus) are bookable at the Omio site
+London-Edinburgh bus tickets are bookable at the Omio site or at the Trainline site

 4. Amsterdam-Edinburgh by Ferry/Train